SanderVanryckeghem/project-toast/README.md

 **Acceptance Criteria:**

-- Create a new component, `ToastProvider`, that will serve as the “keeper” for all toast-related state.
+- Create a new component, `ToastShelf`, that will serve as the “keeper” for all toast-related state.
   - To generate a new component, you can use the “new-component” script!
-Try tunning `npm run new-component ToastProvider` in the terminal.
+Try tunning `npm run new-component ToastShelf` in the terminal.
 - Components that require the state should pull it from context with the `useContext` hook, rather than passing through props.
 - As we saw in the [“Provider Components” lesson](https://courses.joshwcomeau.com/joy-of-react/04-component-design/08.04-provider-component), we can also share _functions_ that allow consumers to alter the state.
 Consider making functions available that will create a new toast, or dismiss a specific toast.
 - This is a “refactor” exercise.
 The user experience shouldn't change at all.